If you buy something through a link on this page, we may earn a small commission. How this works.Doctors usually recommend gaining weight to people…

 How to lower your calorie intake when drinking

-- In order to lower the calories consumed in your drinks, try diluting with a calorie free soda or sparkling water.
-This can work with beer to make a refreshing shandy, or with spirits to make a less potent and calorie laden cocktail alternative.
+- In order to lower the calories consumed in your drinks, try diluting with a calorie-free soda or sparkling water.
+This can work with beer to make a refreshing shandy, or with spirits to make a less potent and calorie-laden cocktail alternative.

-- Choose light and lower alcohol beers where possible
+- Choose light and lower-alcohol beers where possible

-- Choose wine as a lower calorie alternative
+- Choose wine as a lower-calorie alternative

-- Have one low calorie non-alcoholic beverage between alcoholic ones to stay hydrated and drink less.
+- Have one low-calorie non-alcoholic beverage between alcoholic ones to stay hydrated and drink less.

-- Eat a healthy meal before you start drinking where possible, so that you are less likely to snack on high calorie foods as you drink
+- Eat a healthy meal before you start drinking where possible so that you are less likely to snack on high-calorie foods as you drink

 - Stand away from food and drink tables to avoid reaching for potato chips or another beer too frequently.

-A couple of drinks now and again can be perfectly acceptable in a healthy diet, however, to avoid unwanted weight gain over time, try to limit beer to an occasional drink and do not drink to excess.
+A couple of drinks now and again can be perfectly acceptable in a healthy diet, however, to avoid unwanted weight gain over time, try to limit the beer to an occasional drink and do not drink to excess.

-By making sure you have a healthy diet and do plenty of exercise the majority of the time, an occasional beer after work is unlikely to do much damage to your figure, but don’t let this treat grow to a habit, or the results may start to show.
+By making sure you have a healthy diet and do plenty of exercises the majority of the time, an occasional beer after work is unlikely to do much damage to your figure, but don’t let this treat grow to a habit, or the results may start to show.